negimagss/backend-java-player-terraform-ecs-eks-deployment/README.md

-# ⚾ Terraform and ECS exercise-Dev-Ops
+# ⚾ Terraform and ECS and EKS exercise

 # Exercise Overview